 I was born in Barbados (West Indies), and am the son of a Moravian Minister (Rev Peter Gubi, MA) and the grandson of a Moravian Bishop (Bishop Peter Gubi, Ep.
 Fra.).
 I was educated at Harrison College in Barbados and moved to England in 1975.
 I was then educated at Fulneck School between 1975 and 1982, where I became Head Boy (Captain of School) in 1981.
 When I left school in 1982, I undertook my initial Counsellor Training and Teacher Training together at the University of Chichester, and then I began my working life in 1985 as a teacher, becoming Head of Religious Studies and Head of Pastoral Care.
 After seven years, I moved more fully into Counselling and have worked as a Counsellor in the contexts of Primary Care, the third sector, education, and private practice for over thirty years.

-I have been involved in Counsellor Training for twenty-five years, and was Head of Counsellor Training at South Cheshire College (affiliated to Manchester Metropolitan University) for twelve years before being appointed as Principal Lecturer in Counselling and Psychotherapy, and Head of Counselling and Psychological Therapies, at the University of Central Lancashire.
+I have been involved in Counsellor Training since 1993, and was Head of Counsellor Training at South Cheshire College (affiliated to Manchester Metropolitan University) for twelve years before being appointed as Principal Lecturer in Counselling and Psychotherapy, and Head of Counselling and Psychological Therapies, at the University of Central Lancashire.
 I left the University of Central Lancahire in 2009 to train for stipendiary ministry within the Moravian Church.
 In 2010, the University of Central Lancashire awarded me the honorary title of Visiting Fellow in recognition of my national and international reputation in the field of Counselling and of my work in the Faculty of Health and Social Care.